 Role

-The Raiden was conceived as a point-defense interceptor, particularly against B-29 Superfortress raids on the Japanese home islands.
+The Raiden was conceived as a point-defence interceptor, particularly against B-29 Superfortress raids on the Japanese home islands.

 Combat Use